-1 Description of Exem information Qualification Notes Information relating individual Exempt information long, as in all the confidence of the case, the print in maintaining the outweighs the public losing the information of table ircumstances numbers can identify individuals. ublic interest e exemption lic interest in mation - see numbers can identify individuals.
-Also consider the Council's Data Protection Act responsibilities Information which is to reveal the identity individual • 1 ' ircumstances numbers can identify individuals. ublic interest e exemption lic interest in mation - see numbers can identify individuals.
-Also consider the Council's Data Protection Act responsibilities Information relating financial or business of any particular per (including the autho holding that informa s affairs long, as in all the circumstances of the public interest in m principal council or, as the case may be, the committee or sub-committee in relation to whose proceedings or escription of Exempt nformation Qualification Notes public interest in disclosing the information - see note on public interest at the end of table information is exempt or not falls to be determined (etc.) Information falling within Paragraph 3 is not exempt information by virtue of that paragraph if it is required to be registered under - Financial or business affairs includes contemplated, as well as past or current activities a) the Companies Act 1985 b) the Friendly Societies Act 1974 c) the Friendly Societies Act 1974 d) the Industrial and Provident Societies Acts 1965 to 1978 e) the Building Societies Act 1986 f) the Charities Act 1993 Registered in relation to information required to be registered under the Building Societies Act 1986, means recorded in the public file of any building society (within the meaning of that Act) consultations or negotiations or contemplated consultations or negotiations, in connection with any labour of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the The authority is a reference to the principal council or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question whether information is exempt or not falls to be determined [etc.] Employee means a person employed under a contract of service.
+1 Description of Exempt information Qualification Notes individual Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table Name, addresses or telephone numbers can identify individuals.
+Also consider the Council's Data Protection Act responsibilities to reveal the identity of an individual Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table Name, addresses or telephone numbers can identify individuals.
+Also consider the Council's Data Protection Act responsibilities financial or business affairs of any particular person (including the authority Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the The authority is a reference to the principal council or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question whether

+Description of Exempt information Qualification Notes public interest in disclosing the information - see note on public interest at the end of table information is exempt or not falls to be determined (etc.) Information falling within Paragraph 3 is not exempt information by virtue of that paragraph if it is required to be registered under - Financial or business affairs includes contemplated, as well as past or current activities a) the Companies Act 1985 b) the Friendly Societies Act 1974 c) the Friendly Societies Act 1974 d) the Industrial and Provident Societies Acts 1965 to 1978 e) the Building Societies Act 1986 f) the Charities Act 1993 Registered in relation to information required to be registered under the Building Societies Act 1986, means recorded in the public file of any building society (within the meaning of that Act) contemplated consultations Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the The authority is a reference to the principal council or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question whether information is exempt or not falls to be determined [etc.] Employee means a person employed under a contract of service.
 Labour relations matter means: a) any of the matters specified in paragraphs a) to g) of Section 218 of the Trade Union and Labour Relations 9Consolidation) Act 1992 (matters which may be the subject of a trade dispute, within the meaning of that Act); or b) any dispute about a matter falling within paragraph a) above (applies to trade disputes relating to office holders as well as employees).
-Office holder in relation to the authority, means the holder of any paid office appointments which are or may be made or confirmed by the authority or by any joint board on which the authority is represented or by any person who holds any such office or is an employee of the authority
+Office holder in relation to the authority, means the holder of any paid office appointments which are or may be made or confirmed by the authority or by any joint board on which the